inspec/inspec/README.md

 end
 ```

-## Testing
+## Integration Testing

+Our integration tests spin up an environment with terraform 0.10+ and verify the result with InSpec.
 The `test/integration/verify/controls` directory contains all of the tests that are run during integration tests.
 These can be used as examples of how to use this resource pack.

 Rake tasks have been configured to enable the running of the integration tests: